 I spent most of this weekend doing the things I like to do.
 Getting the back patio porch cleaned up and ready for spring, planting tomatoes and flowers (just not in the same spot), and cooking on the grill.
 All in all it was a good weekend.
-Michelle is winding down on her school work so things are not quite as harried around here, and I wanted to do a meal that we could enjoy while sitting in the nice breeze blowing across the patio and having a good glass of wine up here in the hinterlands.
+Michelle is winding down on her school work so things are not quite as harried around here, and I wanted to do a meal that we could enjoy while sitting in the nice breeze blowing across the patio up here in the hinterlands.
 This meal turned out to be Grilled Orange Scallops.
 This was a simple dish to put together and was perfect for the evening.

-I went by our local seafood seller’s place and picked out about 6 large scallops, a couple of very large navel oranges, a bottle of Gewurztraminer, and some white asparagus.
+I went by our local seafood seller’s place and picked out about 6 large scallops, a couple of very large navel oranges and some white asparagus.
 Then, I added a side salad, some cheddar grits (we are in the south you know) and away we went.

 Let’s get started: